mendix/MxPushNotifications/README.md

 <img src="assets/images/implementation guide/Update index html file.PNG"/>

-### Step 6 - Include Push Notification Snippet in the layouts
+### Step 6 - Include the push notifications snippet in the application's layouts

-Include a push notification snippet on mobile and tablet layouts.
-You can do this by drag-and-dropping the `PushNotification_Snippet` snippet (located in `_USE ME/Snippets` folder in PushNotifications module) to your layout.
+Include the push notifications snippet in mobile and tablet layouts.
+You can do this by drag-and-dropping the `PushNotification_Snippet` snippet (located in `_USE ME/Snippets` folder in the `PushNotifications` module) to your layout.

 <img src="assets/images/implementation guide/Include push notification snippet on layouts.JPG"/>

 ### Step 7 - Set up the administration pages

-Add `AppleAdministration`, `GoogleAdministration`, and `Device_Overview` pages to the project navigation.
+Add the `AppleAdministration`, `GoogleAdministration`, and `Device_Overview` pages to the project navigation.
 The `Apple Administration` and `GoogleAdministration` pages are used to configure your application to be able to reach the respective services (APNs and GCM) later on.
-The `Device_Overview` page is useful for testing purpose.
+The `Device_Overview` page contains a list of all devices registered with the application and is useful for testing purposes.

-> Note: don't forget to set the `Project security` -> `User roles` to include `PushNotifications.Administrator` role as part as the main `Administrator` role and `PushNotifications.User` role as part of the main `User` role.
+> Note: don't forget to set the `Project security` -> `User roles` to include the `PushNotifications.Administrator` role as part of the main `Administrator` role and the `PushNotifications.User` role as part of the main `User` role.
 >
 > <img src="assets/images/implementation guide/Project security.JPG"/>

-At this moment you can deploy your application to the cloud.
-If you are using Free App, simply click the `Run` button.
+At this point you can deploy your application to the Mendix cloud.
+If you are using a Free App, simply click the `Run` button.

 ### Step 8 - Set up access to APNs and GCM